Encoded77/RimworldRebalancePatches/Documentation.md

 Affects: **RimIOT - Logistic Matrix** (`CN.RimIOT`) — folder `1.6/RimIOT`.

-- **Cheaper builds** (`rimiot.costs`) — Rewrites the cost lists of the cable, input connector and interface: a few steel, industrial components instead of advanced ones.
+- **Cheaper builds** (`rimiot.costs`) — Rewrites the cost lists of the cable, input connector and interface: a few steel, industrial components instead of advanced ones<>
   *Why:* RimIOT is quality-of-life logistics; advanced-component prices made passive infrastructure feel like an endgame investment.
 - **No power consumption** (`rimiot.power`) — Strips the power and flickable comps from the network buildings.
   *Why:* removes wiring/power micromanagement from something that should just work in the background.